fox-projects/pick-sticker/downloader/README.md

 # pick-sticker-downloader

-Contains a convenient downloader that pulls all the stickers available from [Pulex's site](https://www.pulexart.com).
+A convenient downloader that pulls all the stickers available from [Pulex's site](https://www.pulexart.com).
 I wish to acknowledge [this sticker downloader](https://github.com/Cartmanishere/telegram-sticker-downloader) for making it easier to write this program

 ## Usage